The Desk

 I've been using VS Code since it was first released in 2015.
 I love how extensible & flexible it is, even on a per project basis if need be.

-About 2 minutes after installing Fig, I knew there was no going back to life without it.
+About 2 minutes after installing Warp, I knew there was no going back to life without it.
+It's hella-smart at figuring out your objectives and offering up super relevant predictions for the next command(s).

 Victor Mono